(Other parts of the Elan Valley Estate form the Elenydd-Mallaen SPA)

 This National Nature Reserve is not easily accessible, and getting into it requires a lengthy hike over some very rough terrain.
 If you are not quite up to it, don't worry: it is possible to get to see many of the special plants and birds that inhabit the reserve and its surroundings in other parts of the Elan Valley Estate that are a bit easier to get to and walk in.The whole area is a mecca for wildlife and has outstanding scenery.

-The site is managed jointly by the Elan Valley Estate and the Countryside Council for Wales (CCW); it forms part of the Elan Estate, which is owned by Dwr Cymru-Welsh Water.
+The site is managed jointly by the Elan Valley Estate and Natural Resources Wales (NRW); it forms part of the Elan Estate, which is owned by Dwr Cymru-Welsh Water.

 Rhyader Village is on the main A470 road between Llangurig and Builth Wells.